kutec/tssync/_drafts/2015-11-29-7-signs-you-should-invest-in-sass.md

 |_ main.scss
 CSS (dir)
 |_ main.css</pre>
 Above structure has two directories - Sass and CSS.
 Sass is dedicated to .scss files, where main.scss file will be importing all the other .scss files with @import definition.
-And finally main.scss will be con
+And finally main.scss will be converted tmain.css into CSS folder and that would be CSS been included on some web page or portlet as an &lt;link href...&gt;.

+This style of defining

 &nbsp;